Raj-Lee-Code/signup-form/README.md

 # signup-form
-Praticing front end by making a signup form
+Practicing front end by making a signup form